-- residents (including "hard to reach" groups)
+- residents (including hard to reach groups)

 - businesses

 - developers/agents/landowners

-- · central, regional and local government
+- central, regional and local government

 - statutory bodies and groups

-- local strategic partnership
+- voluntary groups

 - interest groups, e.g. youth, health care, safety, architectural, environmental

 - local community groups / residents associations / faith organisations

-To be effective consultation needs to be accessible and appropriate to the needs of the particular group.
-Therefore innovative approaches may need to be explored, especially in relation to hard to reach groups, such as the young, disabled, local traders and ethnic minorities.
-These groups have tended to be under represented and therefore proactive consultation techniques may be required to reach them.
+To be effective, consultation needs to be accessible and appropriate to the needs of particular groups.
+Innovative approaches may need to be explored, especially in relation to hard to reach groups.
+These groups have tended to be underrepresented and therefore proactive consultation techniques may be required to reach them.